aminnie/Ketron-EVM-MIDI-Controller/README.md

 #### Variations:
 - A version of the EVM controller is available that supports four additional quad encoders used to manage style and voice volumes.
-- A version of the controller code is also available that emits only MIDI CC messages and disables the USB drive.
+- A version of the controller code is also available that emits only MIDI CC messages for instruments that can be coded via MIDI CC messages.

 For more information, support, or a completed unit please contact: a_minnie@hotmail.com